praveenmunagapati/identityserver/docs/oauth2/jwt.md

 ### Creating JWT's for other audiences

+Audiences are implemented according to [RFC7519 section 4.1.3.](https://tools.ietf.org/html/rfc7519#section-4.1.3)

-In case you want to pass on a JWT and your authorization to a different audience, you can specify extra audiences to the call for creating a JWT.
+In case you want to pass on a JWT and your authorization to a different audience, you can specify said audiences to the call for creating a JWT.

 ```
 curl -H "Authorization: token OAUTH-TOKEN" https://itsyou.online/v1/oauth/jwt??scope=user:memberof:org1&aud=external1,external2